michel4j/epr-simple/README.md

 To run the simulation yourself, you need at least 4GB of memory but you can run fewer iterations by changing the NUM_ITERATIONS constant.
 On my Computer, it runs ~20,000 particle pairs per second and I can get reasonable statistics from about 1,000,000 photon pairs.

-On any linux system you need to have `matplotlib` installed for the plotting, as well as `numpy`.
+On any Linux system, you need to have `matplotlib` installed for the plotting, as well as `numpy`.
 Then simply run:

         python epr.py

 and wait for it to complete.
 It will show you a progress bar as well as how many particle pairs it is simulating per second.
 I haven't tested on Windows but you probably want a "batteries-included" python distribution such as "Python xy" http://code.google.com/p/pythonxy/.